Tutorials UPDATED: 12 January 2025

 Other popular free tools that can help you with this are Google Analytics, W3C Link Checker, Deadlinkchecker, and ATOMSEO.

-WordPress 404 Error Plugins
+Use WordPress 404 Error Plugins

 All 404 Redirect to Homepage

-Also, there is a link to the 404 Image Redirection plugin in case you want to replace broken images in posts and pages with a default image.
+Also, there is a link to the 404 Image Redirection plugin in case you want to redirect missing images to a default image, and a 404 URLs tab.

 Use 301 Redirects